kushwaha1980/DAT/README.md

 							Daily Activity Tool
 Gen Info:

 This tool is a combination of Ansible/bash and python.
-The intention is to reduce daily activity workload for sysadmins.
+The intention is to reduce daily activity workload for Linux sysadmins.
 This tools worked on two ~/hosts file section - perf and random.

 - perf : This section will be used for Health check section.
 The seperate section is being used since performance issues normally stayed longer than expected so you would not need to update servers frequently.